 ‘I needed the therapist to be the perspective’: How couples therapy can help to repair a marriage

-There are many factors that impact the potential success or failure of a marriage or relationship.
-Couples therapy or counselling is one.
-But is it always the right choice for a couple?
-Amanda Cassidy reports.
+There are many factors that impact the potential success or failure of a marriage.
+Couples therapy is one.
+But is it always the right choice?

 “Our weekly sessions were a flogging and I would have done anything, including chewing my own leg off, to escape the trap of that room.”